 The Limited Liability Companies (LLCs) comprise over 30% of businesses in the US.
 More than 70% of all partnership returns come from them.
 Over the past decade, they have grown continuously and reached 13 million.
 Hence, the data conveys the preference of many business owners for LLCs.

 In Delaware, LLCs have grown by an average rate of 8.8% from 2016 to 2020.
 Corporations had an average annual growth rate of 13.6%.
 Currently, LLCs account for over 70% of business entity formations in Delaware.
-Hence, Delaware is a domicile of choice for many Limited Liability Company owners.
+Therefore, Delaware is a domicile of choice for many Limited Liability Company owners.

 Despite the disruptive impact of the pandemic, the Delaware LLC formation growth continued.
 There are already over 1 million business incorporations in the state.
 Its business formation revenue grew by 5.7%.
 Moreover, 93% of Initial Public Offerings (IPOs) chose the state as their corporate home.
 Lastly, 70% of companies in the Fortune 500 are based in Delaware.